kizniche/Mycodo/README.md

 <a name="sensor-relay"></a>
 ### Sensors and Relays

 A few variables need to be manually set in mycodo.cfg and tested before starting the daemon.
 Edit /var/www/mycodo/config/mycodo.cfg and change the values of sensor1sensor and sensor1pin.
 Options for sensor1device are ‘DHT11′, ‘DHT22′, and ‘AM2302′ (without the quotes) and refer to your specific RPi BCM GPIO numbering for the pin.
 The default is DHT22 on pin 4.
-After editing the config file, start up the daemon with sudo service mycodo start
+After editing the config file, start up the daemon with `/var/www/mycodo/cgi-bin/mycodo.py -d v d`

 If set up correctly, the daemon should start and begin logging sensor data.